SiLab-Bonn/pyBAR/README.md

 PyBAR is a versatile readout and test system for the ATLAS FEI4(A/B) pixel readout chip.
 It uses the [basil](https://github.com/SiLab-Bonn/basil) framework to access the readout hardware.
 PyBAR's FPGA firmware and host software includes support for different hardware platforms.

 PyBAR is *not only* targeting experienced users and developers.
 The easy-to-use scripts allow a quick setup and start.
-PyBAR is a very flexible readout and test system and provides the capability to conduct tests and characterization measurements of individual chips.
+PyBAR is a very flexible readout and test system and provides the capability to conduct tests and characterization measurements of individual chips, and tests of large-scale detectors with multiple multi-chip modules and multiple readout boards.

 The features of the FPGA firmware in a nutshell:
 - supported readout boards:
   any hardware that is supported by basil (e.g., MIO2, MIO3, and MMC3)
 - supported adapter cards:
   Single Chip Adapter Card, Burn-in Card (Quad Module Adapter Card) and the General Purpose Analog Card (GPAC)
+- readout of multiple readout boards
-- readout of single chip modules
+- readout of multiple multi-chip modules (e.g., single, dual, and quad module)
+- simultaneous readout (e.g., data taking with external trigger, individual tuning of chips)
 - continuous data taking
-- automatic data to clock phase alignment
+- individual and automatic data to clock phase alignment on each channel
 - full support of EUDAQ TLU and availability of EUDAQ Producer

 The features of the host software in Python:
 - no GUI
 - support for Windows, Linux and macOS
 - scan/tuning/calibration algorithms are implemented in stand-alone scripts
+- scripts are implemented for operating single chips but are working with multi-chip configurations as well
 - fast development and implementation of new scan/tuning/calibration algorithms
 - configuration files are human readable (compatible to RCE/HSIO)
 - full control over FEI4 command generation, sending any arbitrary bit stream and configuration sequence to the FEI4